If you like coffee and are looking to make it better at home, this guide will help you learn how to scald milk for coffee.

 You can scald your non-dairy milk on your stovetop using the same steps I’ve mentioned above, or you can place the non-dairy milk in your microwave.

 Using your microwave for this is a straightforward process:

 - In a heatproof bowl, add your desired amount of non-dairy milk.

 - Place it in your microwave and keep heating it until it reaches the right temperature.

 You can then use it to make some amazing coffee, as the milk is heated to perfection.
 Making Your Dream Coffee at home has never been easier while using this technique.

 Scalding milk has been around for a long time but can be quite hard when you don’t know what you’re looking for.

-Now that you know what temperatures to reach when scalding milk at home, which milk and milk alternatives you can use, it’s gotten a bit easier for you to make the most delicious coffee at home!
+Now that you know what temperatures to reach when scalding milk at home and which milk and milk alternatives you can use, it’s gotten easier to make the most delicious coffee at home!

 If you’re interested in trying out a few coffee recipes today, have a look below.
 I’ve listed a few recipes that taste amazing.

 Do you like adding milk to your coffee?
 Let me know by leaving a comment down below.
 If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top!